RunaCapital/ROSS-Index/README.md

 | 21 Oct 2020                       | Introduction of the ROSS Index, the extension of open-source growth benchmarks to various programming languages and the fastest-growing open-source startups in Q3 2020                                                                                                               |
 | 6 Jul 2020                        | Open-source growth benchmarks, the power laws of Github and the fastest-growing open-source startups in Q2 2020                                                                                                                                                                       |

-## About Runa Capital

-Runa Capital is a venture capital firm that actively invests in open-source startups.
-Notable investments include Nginx and MariaDB.
-The firm believes that an active developer community is instrumental for software businesses and uses the ROSS Index to track and highlight promising tech companies with fast-growing developer communities.

-## Acknowledgments

-_Special thanks to [Nikola Balic](https://www.linkedin.com/in/nikolabalic/?originalSubdomain=hr) for providing valuable feedback to help further refine the methodology._

 ---

 *The ROSS Index is maintained by Runa Capital and published quarterly.*